Keselowski steals Atlanta win after Harvick caught speeding

-HAMPTON, Ga.
-(AP) -- Kevin Harvick ruined a dominating performance by going too fast on pit road Sunday, allowing Brad Keselowski to steal a NASCAR Monster Energy Cup victory at Atlanta Motor Speedway.
+Harvick ruined a dominating performance by speeding on his final pit stop, allowing Brad Keselowski to steal a NASCAR Monster Energy Cup victory Sunday.

 Harvick seemed poised to win at the 1.54-mile trioval for the first time since his initial Cup victory in 2001, just three races after he got his chance following the death of Dale Earnhardt.

-Harvick led the first two stages under NASCAR's new format and was out front for a staggering 293 out of 325 laps overall.
-But, after a yellow flag came out when Austin Dillon lost power, the No. 4 Stewart-Haas Racing Ford eclipsed the 45 mph speed limit going into the pits for his final stop.

-The ensuing drive-thru penalty pushed Kyle Larson to the lead but he couldn't hold off Keselowski, who surged ahead on the backstretch with six laps to go and held on for a 0.564-second victory.
+Harvick also led more laps than anyone each of the last three years, a total of 442 in all, but was never ahead when it mattered.

-This one was all about Harvick, who was looking to give Stewart-Haas its second straight victory to start the season after Kurt Busch's won the Daytona 500.
+This mistake cost Stewart-Haas its second straight victory to start the season after Kurt Busch won the Daytona 500 .

+He clearly had the fastest car all weekend.
+After starting from the pole, he took the first 85-lap stage by more than 2.5 seconds and was ahead by a staggering 5.4 seconds at the end of the second stage - turning the new format into a total snoozer.

 The speeding penalty on pit road - an issue that plagued a bunch of drivers, including two-time defending race winner Jimmie Johnson - knocked Harvick to the end of the lead pack with 11 laps remaining.

-That wasn't enough time to make up for his mistake, forcing him to settle for a ninth-place showing that should've been so much better.
+He didn't have enough laps to make up for the mistake, forcing him to settle for a ninth-place showing that should've been so much better.

-He should be used to this sort of bitter disappointment in Atlanta.

-Harvick led more laps than anyone each of the last three years, a total of 442 in all, but was never ahead when it mattered.
+He made only one other mistake all day, spinning his tires coming out of the pits after Gray Gaulding blew an engine 62 laps from the end.
 Keselowski grabbed the lead, only to get word that his crew had not properly attached some of the tire lug nuts during his own pit stop.
 He had to come back in for a second stop, knocking him from the lead to 14th place on the restart.

+But Penske wondered if that pit stop was on Harvick's mind when he came back in the final time.

+''I think he might've been on a little bit of an edge,'' Penske said. ''He pushed it more than he should.''

-Keselowski never gave up, working his way back toward the front.
+Keselowski had time to recover from his crew's mistake, reassuring them over the radio and working his way back toward the front.

-''Kevin was very, very strong.
-He was the guy to beat,'' Keselowski said after his 22nd career Cup victory. ''But we persevered.''
+''Kevin was very, very strong,'' Keselowski said after his 22nd career Cup victory. ''But we persevered.''

 JIMMIE'S WOES: Johnson, the seven-time Cup champion, was trying to become the first driver to win the Atlanta race three years in a row.